LeftMouseButton/pbl2/README.md

 ### 5) Module 5 - Analysis Preparation: Ontology Normalization & JSON Combination
 -----------------------------------
-Dealing with token limits constitutes a major challenge for LLM-based graph analysis.
-We need to employ RAG, Summarization, Chunking, Compression/Encoding, etc.
-Running the "TokenCount Predictor" (Utilities) suggests we should be able to store information for approximately 300 diseases before this step becomes essential, assuming the LLM provider = ChatGPT Plus.

 - Standardizes names: ontology-based normalization with fuzzy matching.
 - Combines all JSON files (from Module 4) into a single file.
 - Produces an additional matched-only JSON file containing only verified entities, for building a high-quality graph.

-Extra Notes:

 ```
 Input: